sparsetable/nanyang-system-developers/leaders/training/dependency-management.md

 ## Overview

-Dependency management involves handling the libraries and frameworks that a project relies on to ensure compatibility, security, and maintainability.
+Dependency management is about handling the libraries and tools a project needs.
+This ensures everything works well together, stays secure, and is easy to maintain.

+## History and Background

+In the past, developers manually added and updated libraries.
+This was time-consuming and error-prone.
+With more complex projects, automated tools became necessary.
+For example, in 2016, a small library called `leftpad` was removed from a repository, breaking thousands of projects that depended on it.
+This highlighted the need for better dependency management.

 ## Key Concepts

-- **Versioning**: Using version numbers to track changes and updates to dependencies.
+- **Versioning**: Track changes with version numbers.
-- **Package Managers**: Tools that automate the process of installing, updating, and removing dependencies (e.g., npm, pip, Maven).
+- **Package Managers**: Tools like npm, pip, and Maven help install and update libraries automatically.
-- **Semantic Versioning**: A versioning scheme that conveys meaning about the underlying changes (e.g., MAJOR.MINOR.PATCH).
+- **Semantic Versioning**: A system where version numbers show the type of changes (e.g., 1.2.3 means major.minor.patch changes).
-- **Transitive Dependencies**: Dependencies of dependencies that need to be managed to avoid conflicts and ensure compatibility.

-## Best Practices
+- **Transitive Dependencies**: Libraries that your libraries need.
+Managing these avoids conflicts.

+## Principles of Dependency Management

-- Use a lock file to ensure consistent dependency versions across different environments.
+- **Consistency**: Use a lock file to keep the same versions across all environments.
+For example, `package-lock.json` in npm.
-- Regularly update dependencies to benefit from security patches and new features.
+- **Regular Updates**: Update libraries often to get security fixes and new features.
+For instance, running `npm update`.
-- Monitor for and address security vulnerabilities in dependencies.
+- **Security Monitoring**: Check for vulnerabilities in your libraries.
+Tools like `npm audit` can help.
-- Document and review the dependencies used in your project.
+- **Documentation**: Keep a list of all libraries used and review them regularly.

 ## Further Reading